jasminbadyal/MessagingApp/README.md

 # TheMessagingApp
- Created an app that sends and receives messages
+ Created an app on android studio where one sends a message and receives a reply.